 But yet, these are all very successful golfers.

 The reason I make all of these distinctions is because I want you to understand that athletes live and play in many different contexts HOWEVER, the physical training that they ALL pursue is going to look more similar than different and that is because it all boils down to the fact that they are ALL athletes.

 What is an Athlete?

-An athlete is somebody who uses their physical abilities in a competitive manner.
+An athlete is somebody who uses their physical abilities to solve the problems that their sport presents.